Configure Authentication

 );

-}Important: Backup codes should only be shown once — when MFA is first enabled.
-If the user loses them, they'll need to disable and re-enable MFA to get new codes (or use an admin account recovery flow).
+}Important: Backup codes are only returned when MFA is first enabled.
+If a user loses their codes, they will need to disable and re-enable MFA to generate a fresh set.

 const { error } = await authClient.twoFactor.verifyBackupCode({